Sangarshanan/sangarshanan.github.io/_posts/2020-04-11-music-so-far.md

 This was just piling on the existing list of amazing 80s nostalgic tracks that came out in the recent past.
 Sythwave finally making its way mainstream and actually doing well is actually freaking amazing.
 I remember listening to Home- Resonance and MACINTOSH PLUS, it quickly was made super popular in the online community, with memes, dubs, even vines and tiktoks.

-Well this was me fanboying over synthwave but I mean we all diversify, but there are specific artists that get me hooked to a genrem they open up that world for me.
+Well this was me fanboying over synthwave but I mean we all diversify, but there are specific artists that get me hooked to a genre they open up that world for me.
 To pimp a butterfly introduced me to kendrick and opened the whole world of hiphop for me.
 Eminem introduced me to rap and Fall out boys introduced me to the world of high school white boy trash.
 Recently I am falling in love with the voice of Daniel Caesar and Frank Ocean.
 I also sometimes go old school with Pink Floyd, Iron Maiden, Aerosmith, Nirvana and David Bowie.

 Also one of the best genres I have heard recently is Jazz Rap, especially freeform jazz by Uyama Hiroto.
 Much love 🖤🖤 to these tunes...